ConfederacyOfGaia/Gaia/players-guide.md

 A character with elvish blood inherits some of that parent's features: Slightly pointed ears, almond-shaped eyes, or a thin face.
 They are also much more long-lived: They will be physically mature at the same time as the dominant parent, but use the Elf row for the rest of their ages and for the Effects of Aging.

 \page

-### Dragonborn

-Dragonborn were unknown in the Zephyran Empire, and appeared in the land with the Great Dragons.
-They are almost exclusively soldiers and officials of of the Aurelian Empire, and are unsuitable as PCs.

-Dragonborn are gray in color, with either greenish or silverish irridescent highlights that sparkle in the sun.
-They are hairless, and their reptilian eyes tend to be yellow and black.
-They don't have a gender in the typical humanoid sense.

-Dragonborn are trained from an early age to serve the Great Golden Dragon, so their background will generally suit their job: Soldier, Politican, Acolyte &ndash; or Criminal.

-***Ability Score Increase.*** All dragonborn have the standard +2, +1, +1 ASIs.
-One ASI must go into Strength, one in Intelligence, and the last can be put into any other score.

-***Age.*** Young dragonborn grow quickly.
-They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 15.
-They live to be up to about 90.

-***Size.*** Dragonborn are taller and heavier than humans, standing well over 6 feet tall and averaging 225 pounds.
-Your size is Medium.

-***Speed.*** Your base speed in 35.

-***Bonus Proficiency.*** You are proficient in the Perception skill.

-***Langauges.*** Dragonborn speak, read, and write Draconic and Zephyran.

-***Natural armor and weapons.*** A dragonborn's scales gives them base AC of 13 + Dexterity bonus.
-In addition, they have retractable dragon claws that function as natural weapons, and do 1d4 slashing damage.

 ### Elf